knomedia/provideous/README.md

 * Open the page for you to preview

 #### Videously note
 Optionally you can pass `-s` as a third parameter.
-Doing so will skip the use of `videously` to compress and normalize the video
+Doing so will skip the use of `videously` to compress and normalize the video.
+If you don't have `videously` installed, you will need to pass the `-s` and ensure your video is ready for the web.